 This list is certainly not exhaustive or complete regarding the symptoms, as other feelings have also been associated with social anxiety.

-The physiological manifestations that accompany social anxiety may include several manifestations.
+The physiological manifestations that accompany social anxiety may include several images.

-Constant and intense anxiety that does not go away is the most common characteristic.
+The most common characteristic is constant and intense anxiety that does not go away.

-Thus, for people with social anxiety, thoughts and feelings of anxiety persist and show no signs of disappearing, even though socially anxious people “face their fears” every day of their lives.
+Thus, for people with social anxiety, thoughts and feelings of anxiety persist and show no signs of disappearing, even though socially anxious people “face their fears” every day.

-Only the right treatment works to alleviate the social anxiety disorder, the biggest anxiety disorder, and the one that few know about.
+Only the proper treatment works to alleviate the social anxiety disorder, the most significant anxiety disorder and the one that few know about.